Would you sail on Titanic 2?

 People in Southampton have been given the chance to find out more about plans for Titanic 2.
 The president of the Cunard Line, slams the project as 'inappropriate.'

 In a statement released by shipbuilder CSC Jinling, construction of Titanic II is slated to begin in April of 2013.
-Total building cost of the project is an estimated $500 million.
-Yet as of 2017, not a single steel plate has been laid.
-Clive Palmer's other businesses have apparently suffered financial collapse and the project is largely considered abandoned.
+Total building cost of the project was an estimated $500 million.
+Yet as of 2018, not a single steel plate has been laid.
+Clive Palmer's businesses have suffered financial collapse and the project is largely considered abandoned.

 The Chinese have done it!
 Enter Seven Star Resorts.
 Unlike the latest previous Titanic replica projects, the replica in China will be a stationary attraction not a seaworthy vessel.
 The centerpiece of a large scale tourist and hotel attraction complex in Suining, this vessel is on schedule to be completed in 2018.
 The company boasts their Titanic to be a 1:1 scale replica.
 She comes complete with an iceberg collision recreation attraction for entertainment, a permanent collection of Titanic artifacts and interior recreations of all of Titanic's most famous features.